chris-moreton/rivalchess-model/README.md

 This library moves the board-management, move-generation and move-making routines into a single component.

-This is better.
-It's a well-tested library of chess utilities with an expressive interface and simple code, written in Kotlin.

 It's not a fast as the Rival Chess engine's internal move generation and board manipulation routines.
 Those use magic bitboards and are at least
 20x faster than this library.